 The Company has historically operated in three reportable segments.
 The Kratos Government Solutions ("KGS") reportable segment is comprised of an aggregation of KGS operating segments, including our microwave electronic products, satellite communications, modular systems and defense and rocket support services operating segments.
 The Unmanned Systems ("US") reportable segment consists of our unmanned aerial system and unmanned ground and seaborne system businesses.
-The Public Safety & Security reportable segment (which was divested in June 2018 and has been classified as discontinued operations - see Note 3) previously provided independent integrated solutions for advanced homeland security, public safety, critical infrastructure, and security and surveillance systems for government and commercial applications.
+The Public Safety & Security reportable segment (which was divested in June 2018 and has been classified as discontinued operations - see Note 3 of the notes to the condensed consolidated financial statements contained within this Quarterly report) previously provided independent integrated solutions for advanced homeland security, public safety, critical infrastructure, and security and surveillance systems for government and commercial applications.
 We organize our business segments based primarily on the nature of the products, solutions and services offered.
 Transactions between segments are negotiated and accounted for under terms and conditions similar to other government and commercial contracts, and these intercompany transactions are eliminated in consolidation.

 On June 11, 2018, we completed the sale of all the issued and outstanding capital stock of Kratos Public Safety & Security Solutions, Inc., a Delaware corporation and wholly owned subsidiary of the Company ("PSS"), to Securitas Electronic Security, Inc., a Delaware corporation ("Buyer").
-Pursuant to the terms of that certain Stock Purchase Agreement, dated February 28, 2018, by and among Kratos, PSS and the Buyer (the "Stock Purchase Agreement"), the Buyer agreed to purchase all of the issued and outstanding capital stock of PSS for a purchase price of \$69 million in cash, subject to a net working capital adjustment at closing (the "Transaction").
-We expect to receive approximately \$70 million of net cash proceeds from the Transaction, after taking into account amounts to be paid by us pursuant to a negotiated transaction services agreement between us and the Buyer, receipt of approximately \$7.0 million in net working capital to be retained by the Company, and associated transaction fees and expenses.
-We currently expect that the net working capital retained by the Company will be collected by the end of 2018 once certain legacy projects are completed and the project close-out process has been completed.
+Pursuant to the terms of that certain Stock Purchase Agreement, dated February 28, 2018, by and among Kratos, PSS and the Buyer , the Buyer agreed to purchase all of the issued and outstanding capital stock of PSS for a purchase price of \$69 million in cash, subject to a net working capital adjustment at closing (the "Transaction").
+We expect to receive approximately \$70 million of net cash proceeds from the Transaction, after taking into account amounts to be paid by us pursuant to a negotiated transaction services agreement between us and the Buyer, receipt of approximately \$7.0 million in net working capital to be retained by the Company, and associated transaction fees and expenses, and subject to a net working capital adjustment.
+We currently expect that the net working capital retained by the Company will be collected by the first half of 2019 once certain legacy projects are completed and the project close-out process has been completed.
+The Company currently expects to recognize a net break-even on the Transaction once the aggregate net proceeds described above have been collected.
+Any changes or adjustments to the expected net proceeds will be reflected in future periods.

-For additional information regarding our reportable segments, see Note 10 of the Notes to condensed consolidated financial statements.
+For additional information regarding our reportable segments, see Note 10 of the notes to condensed consolidated financial statements contained within this Quarterly Report.
 From a customer and solutions perspective, we view our business as an integrated whole, leveraging skills and assets wherever possible.